Submission Preparation Checklist

 Language and Style

 Manuscripts submitted to the MJIR must be written in British English.
-Check carefully grammar and spelling before submitting.
+Check the grammar and spellings carefully before submitting.
 Alternate –ize spelling is permissible.
 For short quotations, full points and commas fall inside a closing quotation mark.
-Quotations longer than 30 words should be indented and single-spaced, using no quotation marks.
+Quotations longer than 30 words should be indented and single spaced, using no quotation marks.
 The author should take note of the copyright implications of long quotations.
 Use British style for abbreviations, with full points (e.g. Dr., Ph.D., Ltd.).
 Use ‘State’ (except in quotations if the original is not so capitalized) to refer to the central body politic of a civil government and ‘state’ to refer to other senses of the term, including a country or political territory forming part of a country (except when the term begins in a sentence).

 A non-English term should be italicised but the s-ending (if added) in its anglicised plural form should not be italicised.
 Note that the names of institutions and movements, local or foreign, and names of currencies, local or foreign should not be italicised.
 Quotations from books or direct speech in a non-English language should be set in quotation marks and should not be italicised, followed by an English translation in square brackets.
 Quotations translated by the author of the manuscript into English should be so indicated.